- raised during refugee week

 Rozali had initially suggested the cookbook while working as a volunteer for the organization back in 2019, and since then, what started as an idea evolved into a reliable new fundraising stream that’s allowed the RCOA to raise three times more in donations as compared to last year.

 - Leaders using NationBuilder to fundraise launch donation pages in minutes, turn supporters into donors, and equip fundraisers at scale.

 But the success of the cookbook isn’t limited to an increase in donations—the campaign has resulted in added media attention as well, including having their Refugee Ambassadors featured on both SBS Food and Adam Liaw’s show “The Cook Up,” both of which helped the RCOA reach a broader audience with their work.

-Now with Refugee Week behind them, they’ve shifted their focus to Operation Not Forgotten, a community-led response that provides private sponsorship to Canada for refugees who were detained in PNG and Nauru and have no viable resettlement option.
+Now with Refugee Week behind them, they’ve shifted their focus to Operation #Not Forgotten, a community-led response that provides private sponsorship to Canada for refugees who were detained in Papua New Guinea (PNG) and Nauru and have no viable resettlement option.
 The campaign is the result of a partnership between the RCOA, Vancouver-based settlement organization MOSAIC, and Ads-Up Refugee Network Canada.
 Through the generosity of thousands of donors, this work has not only been giving refugees a lifeline to leave Nauru and PNG, but also ensures they’re well-supported by volunteer groups in Canada when they arrive.